AnCaste/BiPlotteR/README.md

 Biplot3D(Iris_4BPLTR,load.filter=0.2)
 ```

-By definition, the modules of loading vectors do not exceed 1.
+By definition, the modules of loading vectors cannot exceed 1.
 However,
-their lenght appear be too small if compared to scatter point
+their length appears to be too small if compared to scatter point
 coordinates on the principal component axis.
-You can than decide to
+If needed, you can magnify
-introduce an artificial magnification of loading vectors.
-More properly,
+the loading vector modules.
+More properly, you can do it either by
-you can do it either by specifying a definite magnification factor,
+specifying a proper magnification factor, e.g. 2 as in the example
-e.g. 2 as in the example below:
+below:

 ``` r
 Biplot3D(Iris_4BPLTR,mag.fact=2)